Do Aspirin Masks or Other Forms of Topical Aspirin Work to Clear Acne?

 Aspirin is one of the most widely used drugs in the world.
 It was created from a plant-derived chemical called salicylate, which people frequently used in the 18th century to reduce the fever, pain, and inflammation caused by diseases such as rheumatic fever and rheumatoid arthritis.
 However, salicylate caused side effects that often would prevent people from using it.
 Therefore, in 1895, Frederick Bayer of Bayer pharmaceuticals altered the chemical structure of salicylate to create a new form of salicylate that did not cause side effects.
 With these alterations, salicylate became acetylsalicylic acid, which is more commonly known as aspirin.1

-When dissolved in water, topical aspirin might help somewhat with acne since it is similar to salicylic acid, which works moderately well in the treatment of acne.
-However, to know whether dissolved topical aspirin is effective or not, we first need to read clinical trials, but there are no direct trials as such on acne, so we cannot say for sure whether topical aspirin will have effects similar to topical salicylic acid.
+To know whether dissolved topical aspirin is effective or not, we would first need clinical trials, but there are no direct trials as such on acne, so we cannot say for sure whether topical aspirin will have effects similar to topical salicylic acid.

-Scientists have studied, though, the effects of topical aspirin on skin inflammation in two studies.
-This is somewhat interesting to us because acne is an inflammatory disease.
+However, scientists have studied the effects of topical aspirin on skin inflammation in two studies.
+This is interesting to us because acne is an inflammatory disease.
 In both studies, the topical aspirin did not help when used to treat inflammation after the inflammation had already started, but did help prevent some inflammation when administered to the skin before inflammation began.
-Since acne is, at its root, an inflammatory disease, we can infer that topical aspirin may not be effective in reducing existing inflammation, but may be helpful in preventing some of it.6 In other words, topical aspirin might not help reduce inflammation from acne already on the skin, but might help prevent some inflammation that could lead to the development of acne.
+Since acne is, at its root, an inflammatory disease, we can infer that topical aspirin may not be effective in reducing inflammation from acne already on the skin, but might help prevent some inflammation that could lead to the development of acne.6

 Side Effects of Salicylic Acid and Topical Aspirin

-Research on controlled and small doses of topical aspirin has found it to be a relatively safe drug with no reported side effects when applied in controlled and small doses.
+Research on controlled and small doses of topical aspirin has found it to be a relatively safe drug.
 The same is true of salicylic acid.
-At over-the-counter dosages, salicylic acid can cause dryness and peeling in up to 1/3 of people who use it.7-10
+At over-the-counter dosages (less than 2%), salicylic acid causes only mild dryness and peeling in up to ⅓ of people who use it.8-11

-However, since aspirin can break down into salicylic acid, and theoretically someone could dissolve many aspirin pills at once and then apply it to the skin, it is important to examine the side effects of salicylic acid when administered in higher doses.
+However, since someone could dissolve many aspirin pills at once and then apply it to the skin, it is important to examine the side effects of salicylic acid when administered in higher doses.
 At high concentrations, salicylic acid can cause burns to the skin.
 Also, when applied over large parts of the body, and when left on the skin for extended periods of time, salicylic acid can cause serious, systemic problems, leading to hospitalization, and in rare cases, death.

-Because it is difficult to accurately calculate the amount of salicylic acid you will get when dissolving aspirin in water, combined with the fact that research on topical aspirin is completely lacking when it comes to acne, it is best to simply purchase over-the-counter salicylic acid at a safe percentage, up to 2%, and eliminate the trouble and risk of dissolving aspirin pills.
-Salicylic acid is readily available over-the-counter and inexpensive.
+For this reason, it is best to simply purchase over-the-counter salicylic acid at a safe percentage, up to 2%, and eliminate the trouble and risk of dissolving aspirin pills.
+Salicylic acid products are readily available at every drugstore and tend to be inexpensive.